Effect-TS/website/content/docs/100-what-is-effect/index.md

 ## Executing Effects

-Effects can execute in various ways, the simplest is the execution to a `Promise<Value>` that may be used for interop purposes.
+`Effect` can execute programs in various ways, the simplest one is the execution to a `Promise<Value>` that may be used for interop purposes.

 ```ts twoslash
 import * as E from '@effect/core/io/Effect'